biogacop/fastMethod/README.md

 - The Python modules cobra, numpy, more_itertools, multiprocessing and gc
 - A running cplex library or gurobi under Python must be installed in order to run the notebooks.

-We have also included the  models used in the folder 'models' and the computed gMCSs for each model in the gMCSs folder.
-These gMCSs are packed using pickle.

 In order to compute all gMCSs up to a given length for a model, the following steps must be followed:
 - Import the model
 - Import the module FM by writing 'import FM'